What We Do

 The Child Advocacy Center was established in 1991 and began offering services in 1993.
 The Center was created in response to the critical need for a child-friendly environment for alleged victims.
 In late 2012, Twin Cedars assumed operation of the center and remains committed to providing quality programming in accordance with Alabama guidelines.
 The center has a Board of Directors comprised of Alabama stakeholders.

-The CAC is fully accredited through National Children’s Alliance (NCA) and Alabama Network of Children’s Advocacy Centers, Inc. (ANCAC).
-These accreditations ensure that evidence-based best practices are being met and that victims are served in the most effective child and family-focused systems response possible.
+The CAC is fully accredited through Alabama Network of Child Advocacy Centers (ANCAC).
+This accreditation ensures that evidence-based best practices are being met and that victims are served in the most effective child and family-focused systems response possible.

 As part of Twin Cedars, the Children’s Advocacy Center is accredited by the Council on Accreditation (COA).